Digital Preservation for Future Genealogists

 What is Data Compression?

 Data compression is a means of using fewer bits to represent digital data.
 Lossless compression means that the original data can be recovered with perfect fidelity.
 Lossy compression means that the original data cannot be recovered, but if the quality of the compression algorithm is good enough and the degree of compression is small enough, the loss of data is not perceptible or minimally perceptible.
+Lossy compression is used in the JPEG image format and the MP3 audio format.

 Should I Scan Documents?